How to take on Mega Houndoom in Pokémon Go

 - Groudon with Mud Shot and Earthquake

-- Palkia with Dragon Tail and Aqua Tail
+- Palkia with Dragon Breath and Hydro Pump

 Shadow Pokémon?

-- Shadow Machamp
+- Shadow Machamp with Counter and Dynamic Punch

-- Shadow Gyarados
+- Shadow Gyarados with Waterfall and Hydro Pump

-- Shadow Poliwrath
+- Shadow Poliwrath with Bubble and Dynamic Punch

-- Shadow Salamence
+- Shadow Salamence with Dragon Tail and Hydro Pump

-Note: Shadow Swampert, Shadow Tyranitar, and Shadow Machamp outperform all of the best non-Mega counters.
-Likewise, Shadow Omastar performs at the same level as the Pokémon in the best counters list.
-If you are able to coordinate the use of Mega Blastoise, it will boost the Water type attacks of Shadow Swampert, Shadow Gyarados, Shadow Omastar, Shadow Poliwrath, Shadow Blastoise, and Shadow Sharpedo, making them all perform much better.
+Note: Shadow Swampert outperforms all of the best non-Mega counters.
+If you are able to coordinate the use of Mega Blastoise, Mega Gyarados, or Mega Aerodactyl, they will boost the Water or Rock types on the field making them all perform even better.

 How many players does it take to beat Mega Houndoom in Pokémon Go?

 Although it is technically possible for two Trainers with top counters to take on Mega Houndoom, you may need four or five if you're lower level, missing the top counters, or have the weather working against you.
-Weather Conditions that could play into this battle include:
+If it is possible to safely coordinate with fellow Raiders, you'll want to bring as many as possible so you can maximize the amount of Mega Energy earned.

-- Sunny/Clear weather boosts Mega Houndoom's Fire type attacks and your Ground type counters.
+- Sunny/Clear Weather boosts Mega Houndoom's Fire type attacks and your Ground type counters.

 - Fog boosts Mega Houndoom's Dark type attacks.